Want to achieve 30% reduced days-to-reconcile?

 Cross-checking bank statements with the balance sheet at least once every month during the closing process is necessary.
 It helps identify discrepancies early and prevent errors from piling up.
 If the business has a high volume of transactions, reconciliations should be done more frequently.

-2. Document the Process
+2. Document the process

 Keeping track of the entire reconciliation process is crucial for reporting errors and corrections to the management team later.
 Documentation also helps non-reconciliation employees cross-check data and refer back to source documents.

-3. Record Transactions Immediately
+3. Record transactions immediately

 If an error is identified during the reconciliation process, it’s not always at the company’s end.
-Banks also make errors, and if the mistake can’t be identified, contact the bank.
+Banks can also make errors, and if the mistake can’t be identified, contact the bank.

-5. Standardize the Workflow
+5. Standardize the workflow

 Standardizing the process with a set of steps to follow for reconciliation can make the process more organized and save time.
-This can be done by creating a checklist or using a software tool.
+This can be done by creating a checklist or using a reconciliation software tool.

-6. Automate the Process
+6. Automate the process

 Automation can solve the problem of time-consuming manual reconciliation and reduce errors.
 Cross-checking the bank statement and balance sheet can be done without human intervention using software tools.

-The Benefits of Automating Your Bank Reconciliation
+Benefits of Automating Your Bank Reconciliation

 Automating bank reconciliation can bring numerous benefits to a business, including increased accuracy, productivity, and cost savings.
 By using software tools to automate bank reconciliation, businesses can focus on other critical tasks and make informed business decisions based on accurate financial data.